gtolle/gorm-revel-heroku-json-sample-app/README.md

-Here's a sample (but realistic) Go webapp that provides a JSON API using Revel and Gorm to connect with Heroku Postgres.
+Here's a sample (but realistic) Go webapp that provides a JSON API using Revel and Gorm to connect with Heroku Postgres through their standard DATABASE_URL mechanism.

-I just started learning Go, and found this helpful to create.
+I just started learning Go, and found this app helpful to create.

+I come from a Rails background, and while it takes a lot of work to create something as full-featured, powerful, and flexible as ActiveRecord, I'm pretty darn impressed with Gorm so far.
+Preloading is one of my favorite ActiveRecord features, and I'm so glad that Gorm has it.

+I'm also pretty impressed with Revel, and Go's JSON marshalling.

-Hope you find it helpful too.
+Hope you find this helpful for starting your own apps too.